Mobile App Trends You Need on Your Radar in 2019

-Mobile devices have become a part of daily life for people across the globe – with smartphones in particular becoming more popular by the day.
+Mobile devices have become a part of daily life for people across the globe.
+Smartphones, in particular, are becoming more popular by the day.
 In fact, for 2019, the number of smartphone users worldwide is expected to reach a mind-blowing 2.7 billion1.

-Inevitably, if smartphone use increases, so does app use – and that means even more money will be thrown into mobile app marketing.
-Mobile ad spend will reach $93 billion2 in 2019, and with that kind of cash flowing into the industry, there are bound to be some big developments in the mobile landscape.
+Inevitably, if smartphone use increases, so does app use.
+That means even more money will be thrown into mobile app marketing.
+Mobile ad spend will reach $93 billion2 in 2019.
+That kind of cash flow means there will be some big developments in the mobile landscape.

 The best way to stay ahead of your competition in this booming market?
 Keep up to date with emerging trends, and act on them!
 This is our list of the current and upcoming trends that we see shaping mobile in 2019.

 Security is a primary concern across all areas of the digital landscape, not just for mobile applications.
 With the mobile arena still in its early years, many apps still fail to pass basic security tests.
 According to a 2017 study by Gartner, 75%3 of mobile apps could not pass simple security tests.